 Costs attributable to timber harvested, or depletion, are charged against income as trees are harvested.
 Depletion rates are determined based on the relationship between net carrying value of the timber and total timber volume estimated to be available over the harvest cycle.
-Net carrying value of the timber and the state sales.
+Net carrying value of the timber and timberlands is used to compute the gain or loss in connection with real estate sales.

-SOUTHERN TIMBER VENTURE, LLC Notes to Financial Statements (Continued) December 31, 2004 and 2003
+Notes to Financial Statements (Continued)

+December 31, 2004 and 2003